dkrsorenson/dkrsorenson/README.md

 ## Hey, I'm Dakota 👋

 ### About
-I'm a backend software engineer with a love for building products and managing data.
+I'm a backend software engineer with a love for building products.

 ### Tech Stack
 Languages: TypeScript, JavaScript, C# </br>